Complaints about children's services

 020 8227 2405 or 020 8227 2111

-We aim to deal with complaints at this stage within 10 working days unless the complaint is complicated, when we will allow 20 working days.
+We aim to deal with complaints at this stage in no more than 20 working days.

 If you are not satisfied with how your complaint has been dealt with after stage 1, you will need to put your reasons for this in writing.
 We aim to complete the investigation within 25 working days, unless the complaint is complicated when we will give the investigator 65 working days.